-‘Exceptional’ ruins of Roman settlement discovered in England including giant road, coins and makeup
+‘Exceptional’ ruins of Roman settlement discovered in England including large road, coins and makeup

 “The site really does have the potential to transform our understanding of the Roman landscape in the region and beyond,” West added.

 The 10-meter-wide (33-foot) Roman road, “which is exceptional in its size,” indicates that the settlement would have been busy with the traffic of carts loading and unloading goods, the experts say.
-The wealth of the settlement is likely to have been based on trade, both from the nearby River Cherwell and via the Roman road.
+The wealth of the settlement probably came through trade, both from the nearby River Cherwell and via the Roman road.
 The discovery of more than 300 Roman coins is also an indication of a “significant volume of commerce” passing through the area, the team added.

 The archaeological gem has been unearthed while work is underway on the HS2 train line project, which eventually aims to connect major English cities such as Birmingham and Leeds with London to become the “backbone of Britain’s transport network.”
 The infrastructure project has been championed by successive British governments, but has faced criticism for delays and overspending.

 The artifacts are now being cleaned and analyzed by specialists, and the details of the buildings and layout of the settlement will be carefully mapped.
-Blackgrounds is one of over 100 archaeological sites that HS2 has examined since 2018 between London and Birmingham, and it provides a further insight into Britain’s rich Roman history.
+Blackgrounds is one of over 100 archaeological sites between London and Birmingham that HS2 has examined since 2018, and it provides further insight into Britain’s rich Roman history.

 The finds have not stopped the massive train project in its tracks yet, according to HS2, because advance planning work and surveys help to ensure the plotted routes avoid disrupting the historic sites.